-- are able to build partnership-based relations regardless of their job title or position at the company, which creates room for open discussions, trust and efficient cooperation between them; - like cooperating and supporting one another: team's result is as important as individual success; - value friendly working atmosphere; - respect the emotions and opinions of others they allow free expression of emotions and opinions, approach them with understanding, and foster interpersonal relations. - All this also supports the development of the KRUK Group's corporate social responsibility.
+- are able to build partnership-based relations regardless of their job title or position at the company, which creates room for open discussions, trust and efficient cooperation between them; - like cooperating and supporting one another: team's result is as important as individual success; - value friendly working atmosphere; - respect the emotions and opinions of others they allow free expression of emotions and opinions, approach them with understanding, and foster interpersonal relations.

+All this also supports building social responsibility areas not only at KRUK S.A., but also across the KRUK Group.
 These values are adhered to by all KRUK Group companies.